-- 3. Grill the lamb patties over direct medium heat, with the lid closed as much as possible, until well browned on the first side, 4 to 5 minutes.
-Turn the patties over and continue to grill over direct medium heat, 6 to 8 minutes for medium doneness, swapping their positions as needed for even cooking.
-If your food looks like it’s cooking too fast you can slide it on over to the indirect heat, or the safety zone.
+- 6. Flip the patties and continue to grill over direct medium heat, 6 to 8 minutes for medium doneness, swapping their positions as needed for even cooking.
+If it looks like it’s cooking too fast, you can slide the burgers to the indirect heat, or the safety zone.

 - 7. While the lamb burgers are finishing on the second side, lightly brush the bread slices with oil and toast them over indirect medium heat, 1 to 2 minutes, flipping once.